Characterization of causal ancestral graphs for time series with latent confounders: Characterization of ts-DMAGs

 \subsection{Implications for stationarified ts-DMAGs}

 A ts-DMAG $\Mtaumax(\D)$ by definition uniquely determines its stationarification $\Mtaumaxstat(\D)$.
-The opposite direction is less clear: Given a stationarified ts-DMAG $\Mtaumaxstat(\D)$, can $\Mtaumax(\D)$ be determined uniquely?
-At first sight it seems perfectly conceivable for different ts-DMAGs to have the same stationarification, similar to the two DMAGs with time series structure in Fig.~\ref{fig:same_stationarification} having the same stationarification.
+How about the opposite?
+That is, can a ts-DMAG $\Mtaumax(\D)$ be uniquely determined from its stationarification $\Mtaumaxstat(\D)$?
+At first it seems perfectly conceivable that different ts-DMAGs have the same stationarification, which would make it impossible to uniquely determine $\Mtaumaxstat(\D)$ from $\Mtaumax(\D)$.
+However, as a corollary to the observation $\Dc(\G) = \Dc(\stat(\G))$ and Lemma~\ref{lemma:mtaumax_of_gc_is_id} we get the following result.